Diversity, Equity, Inclusion, and Justice

 Girls Empowerment.
 Open to all female-identified students.
 This group seeks to create a space for all female-identifying students to come together to engage in important conversations, activities, and workshops regarding female empowerment.

-Jewish Affinity is Open to all students who want to explore their Jewish identity.
+Jewish Affinity.
+Open to all students who want to explore their Jewish identity.
 This group seeks to create a space for all students to come together to engage in important conversations, activities, and workshops.

 Learning Diversity.
 Open to students with learning differences.
 In addition to creating community and sharing individual stories, this group aims to explore our own learning styles and create wholesome connections.

 Latinx/Hispanic Heritage.
 Open to students who identify as Latinx/Hispanic.
-This group seeks to foster a strong sense of community by promoting the cultural vibrancy of Latin America and other Spanish Speaking countries.
-Students will explore their own identities and shared experiences as it relates to their own culturally diverse backgrounds as well as gain a better understanding of how to relate to others in new and healthy ways.
+This group seeks to foster a strong sense of community by promoting the cultural vibrancy of Latin America and other Spanish-speaking countries.
+Students will explore their own identities and shared experiences as it relate to their own culturally diverse backgrounds as well as gain a better understanding of how to relate to others in new and healthy ways.

 South Asian & Middle Eastern Affinity Group.
 Open to all students who are from one of the Middle Eastern countries and/or have Middle Eastern heritage & South Asian identity.
 This group will include diverse students who seek to build relationships and connections through shared traditions, history, food, and culture.